Chinese Peasants' and Workers' Democratic Party

-The Chinese Peasants' and Workers' Democratic Party (CPWDP) is one of the eight legally recognized political parties in the People's Republic of China under the direction of the Chinese Communist Party.
-The party is a member of the Chinese People's Political Consultative Conference.
-The current chairman is He Wei.
+The Chinese Peasants' and Workers' Democratic Party (CPWDP) is one of the eight minor democratic parties in the People's Republic of China under the direction of the Chinese Communist Party.

+The party was officially founded in the Shanghai French Concession on 9 August 1930 by left-wing members of the Kuomintang.
+It is mainly made up of members who mostly work in the fields of public health, medicine, and associated fields in science and technology.
+It is the fifth-ranking minor party in China.
+It currently has 60 seats in the National People's Congress, 5 seats in the NPC Standing Committee and 45 seats in the Chinese People's Political Consultative Conference.
+The current chairman of CPWDP is He Wei.

 History

-Foundation

 The party had its origins in the collapse of the First United Front when they first met in November 1927.
-Its original members were left-wing Nationalists and expelled Communists which called themselves the "Provisional Action Committee of the Chinese Nationalist Party" or "Third Party" (despite the name, the Young China Party was third largest in the late 1920s–40s).
+Its original members were left-wing Kuomintang members and expelled Communists which called themselves the "Provisional Action Committee of the Kuomintang" or "Third Party" (despite the name, the Young China Party was third largest in the late 1920s–40s).

-After August 1930, the party became a cohesive entity under Deng Yanda, who organized it under democratic centralism like both the Nationalists and Communists.
+The party was officially founded in the Shanghai French Concession on 9 August 1930, leading it to become a cohesive entity under Deng Yanda, who organized it under democratic centralism like both the Nationalists and Communists.
 Deng was secretly executed by Chiang Kai-shek in 1931 and the party went underground.

 In 1933, the party, now led by Huang Qixiang, joined with the short-lived "Productive People's Party" in starting the failed People's Revolutionary Government of the Republic of China.
 In 1935, they renamed themselves in to the "Chinese Action Committee for National Liberation".
 It was one of the founding parties of the China Democratic League.
 Its leaders renamed the party in February 1947 to its current name.

-Present
+Organization

+According to its constitution, the CPWDP is officially committed to socialism with Chinese characteristics and upholding the leadership of the CCP.
+It is the fifth-ranking minor democratic party in China.

+The highest body of the CPWDP officially is the National Congress, which is held every five years.
+The 17th National Congress, held in December 2022, was the most recently held Party Congress.
+The National Congress elects the Central Committee of the CPWDP.
+In June 2022, the party had organizations in 30 province-level administrative divisions throughout China.
+The CPWDP publishes the newspapers Qianjin Luntan ("Forum For Advancement") and Medicine & Health Care Daily.

+Composition

-Currently, the Chinese Peasants' and Workers' Democratic Party comprises a membership of 144,000, most of whom work in the fields of public health, medicine, and associated fields in science and technology.
+The CPWDP is made up of members who mostly work in the fields of public health, medicine, and associated fields in science and technology.
+As of June 2022, it has a membership of 192,000.